metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composite_resource_definition_v1_manifest.md

 Required:

-- `conversion_review_versions` (List of String) conversionReviewVersions is an ordered list of preferred 'ConversionReview' versions the Webhook expects.
-The API server will use the first version in the list which it supports.
-If none of the versions specified in this list are supported by API server, conversion will fail for the custom resource.
-If a persisted Webhook configuration specifies allowed versions and does not include any versions known to the API Server, calls to the webhook will fail.
+- `conversion_review_versions` (List of String) conversionReviewVersions is an ordered list of preferred 'ConversionReview'versions the Webhook expects.
+The API server will use the first version inthe list which it supports.
+If none of the versions specified in this listare supported by API server, conversion will fail for the custom resource.If a persisted Webhook configuration specifies allowed versions and does notinclude any versions known to the API Server, calls to the webhook will fail.

 Optional: